marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 With current try - we are able to think that music bands with "strong" passwords.

-<pre>So, with login-page http://127.0.0.1:8080  and valid credentials</pre>
+<pre>with login-page http://127.0.0.1:8080  and valid credentials</pre>

 We are able to get form-page; something like welcome-page.

       http://127.0.0.1:8080/form

-Where possible to read information-words and invite a listener (as music band's friend or other);
+Where possible to read information-words and to invite a listener (as music band's friend or other);

 Go check "enter" from first!
 Ok, we got information that name-field is required.

-So, fill it and we were able do not fill "phone"-field.
+Fill it and we were able do not fill "phone"-field.

 But go try to fill it (or both of them) with tricks like "html-tags or scripts"